-Warm weather welcomes copperhead snakes near Overton Park
+Copperhead snakes come out with warm weather near Overton Park

-MEMPHIS, Tenn. — Some Overton Park locals are saying the warmer weather is welcoming more copperhead snakes closer to homne.
+MEMPHIS, Tenn. — Some Overton Park locals are saying the warmer weather is welcoming more copperhead snakes closer to home.

-It's some peoples worst nightmares, snakes.
-For Steve Edmundson has lived a few blocks from Overton Park for more than 30 years.
+Steve Edmundson has lived a few blocks from Overton Park for more than 30 years.

 Edmundson said seeing snakes isn't uncommon.